Quantum-Software-Development/calculus1-Derivatives/README.md

 - **Regularization**: Preventing overfitting by penalizing excessive complexity, guided by derivative-based techniques.
 - **Neural Networks**: Backpropagation relies heavily on derivatives for updating weights and biases in deep learning models.

-#### ☝︎ Understanding these applications above highlights the importance of derivatives in the development and optimization of AI models.
+**Understanding these applications highlights the importance of derivatives in the development and optimization of AI models.**

 ## 4. Exercises